 At the Harvard Chan School Department of Epidemiology, I found a strong precedent of research that falls within this general philosophy of cross-pollinating disciplines.
 My (now) colleagues work across many disciplines.
 In particular in the Center for Communicable Disease Dynamics (CCDD), where my lab is now based, investigators bring their mathematical and epidemiological backgrounds into their own labs and into collaborations with the closely aligned Department of Immunology and Infectious Diseases, where I have a secondary appointment.
 By any metric, these strong collaborations have resulted in critical discoveries that influence public health and drive new research around the world.
 This was the type of collaborative, forward-facing and leading research environment I was looking to join.

-Two additional distinct items drew me to the Department of Epidemiology: i) first and foremost, a warm and collaborative environment for students and post-docs; and ii) a clear interest and willingness (particularly from our Chair Bert Hofman) to build increasingly strong ties with our neighboring institutions: Brigham and Women’s Hospital/HMS, where I continue to wear my MD hat as an Associate Medical Director of Clinical Microbiology, specifically in molecular virology in the Department of Pathology.
+Two additional distinct items drew me to the Department of Epidemiology: i) first and foremost, a warm and collaborative environment for students and post-docs; and ii) a clear interest and willingness (particularly from our Chair Albert Hofman) to build increasingly strong ties with our neighboring institutions: Brigham and Women’s Hospital/HMS, where I continue to wear my MD hat as an Associate Medical Director of Clinical Microbiology, specifically in molecular virology in the Department of Pathology.

 Combined, my anticipation is that building a lab and research program in the Department of Epidemiology will provide ample room to grow as an investigator, as a physician, a mentor, and as an expert in my areas of research.

 You have stated that your current research goals fall under four major areas of investigation where you see the lab going: